formalsec/explode-js/bench/README.md

 # Automated Exploit Generation for Node.js Packages

 This artifact evaluates Explode.js, a novel tool for synthesizing exploits for Node.js applications.
-By combining static analysis and symbolic execution, Explode.js generates functional exploits that confirm the existence of command injection, code injection, prototype pollution, and path traversal vulnerabilities.
+By combining static analysis and symbolic execution, Explode.js generates functional exploits that confirm the existence of command injection (CWE-78), code injection (CWE-94), prototype pollution (CWE-1321), and path traversal (CWE-22) vulnerabilities.
 The repository includes all source code, reference datasets and instructions on how to build and run the experiments.
 These experiments result in the tables presented in the paper, which can be used to validate the results.